witek/bindscript/README.md

 `[bindscript.core :refer [def-bindscript]]`

-Put your test or inspecting code like in a `let` expression into any ClojureScript file:
+Put bindscripts into any ClojureScript file.
+Similar to an usual `let` expression:

 ```clojure
 (def-bindscript ::my-script-1